Fee Information for Cap-Gap Extension I-20

 - eShipGlobal payment confirmation email

-- Most recent OIS OPT Employment Reporting System update confirmation email
+- Students on STEM OPT: Most recent OIS OPT Employment Reporting System update confirmation email

 - Submit payment for the $100 Cap-Gap Extension Administration Fee